Andhra Pradesh Maritime Board

 Andhra Pradesh Maritime Board governs and monitors ports in Andhra Pradesh and ensures their development, while maintaining the confidence of stakeholders.
 It is an autonomous body set up as per Andhra Pradesh Port Policy 2015.
 The board's head office is located in Vishakapatnam.
 The chairman is nominated by the State Government.

 History

 Andhra Pradesh Maritime Board was set up in 2019 as an autonomous body.

 Objectives

-Andhra Pradesh Maritime Board was setup with following objectives:
+Andhra Pradesh Maritime Board was set up with following objectives: